MattB859/Ms1-Malaysian-Restaurant/README.md

 <h1 align="center">Mayas House Restaurant Website</h1>

-This is the main website for Mayas house restaurant.
+This is the main website for Maya's house restaurant.
 It is designed to be responsive and accessible on multiple devices, making it easy to navigate for new and existing visitors.

 [visit website here](https://mattb859.github.io/Ms1-Malaysian-Restaurant/)

+---

 <img align="center" src="./assets/images/mayas-house-img.png">

+---

 ## User Experience (UX)